Follow everything you care about.

 Japan's World Cup 2026 guide covers Group F against the Netherlands, Tunisia and Sweden, plus Samurai Blue tactics, key roles and the quarterfinal target.

 Arsenal are champions of England again.
-After three seasons of finishing second and a run of near-misses that had started to define the club, Mikel Arteta's side finally got over the line to win the 2025-26 Premier League — their first league title in 22 years.
+After three seasons of finishing second, with a run of near-misses that had started to define the club, Mikel Arteta's side finally got over the line to win the 2025-26 Premier League.
+It is their first league title in 22 years.

 The title was confirmed on the night of 19 May (20 May Japan time).
-Arsenal had already done their job with a 1-0 win over Burnley; the mathematics were completed when Manchester City could only draw 1-1 at Bournemouth, leaving Arsenal four points clear with a game to spare.
+Arsenal had already done their job with a 1-0 win over Burnley, and the mathematics were completed when Manchester City could only draw 1-1 at Bournemouth, leaving Arsenal four points clear with a game to spare.

 It is Arsenal's 14th English top-flight title, and the first since the 2003-04 "Invincibles" under Arsène Wenger.
 For a generation of supporters, this is the first league championship they have seen.